Link your Outlook, Hotmail, or Microsoft 365 account to SwarmMarshal

 Troubleshooting

 "AADSTS7000218: The request body must contain the following parameter: client_secret".Allow public client flows is still off.
-Go back to Step 4, flip it to
+Go back to Step 4, set it to

 "AADSTS50011: The reply URL specified in the request does not match".